NCerenyildirim/DiceRoller/README.md

-This game created for practice
+This game created for android practice